gpkarlsson/Custom_Quiz_Creator/README.md

 A clean and easy way to take a quiz!

-MVP: As a user want a simple way to take a quiz
+MVP: As a user I want a simple way to take a quiz

 This is a simple quiz taker application.
 Future goals include adding more questions and answers, as well as adding more categories.